Beautiful Places in Santa Barbara, CA: 12 Scenic Spots to Enjoy

 Rooms

 I stayed in a ground floor King Suite and was quite impressed the moment I stepped inside.
 Firstly, it was MUCH larger than expected.
-It even comes with a nice looking bed which may be perfect for cozy companions like those throws on sale.
 The entry hall led me passed the well sized bathroom and into the bedroom and sitting area.
 The bathroom had an enclosed toilet opposite a glass shower and soaking tub, with a large sink and counter in between.

 I liked the surf inspired art behind the bed, which you could even purchase.
 The mini bar which had some thoughtful additions (artisanal soda? cool!) and wasn’t jam packed to allow you to add your own beverages.

-Of course, the Tempur-Pedic California King bed, which may include a sertapedic, was heavenly, especially for this tired mom!
+Of course, the Tempur-Pedic California King bed was heavenly, especially for this tired mom!
 I certainly spread out and enjoyed one of the deepest, quietest, most UNINTERRUPTED sleeps of the past 2 years. 🙂

 My favorite part of the room?
 The balcony facing the marina!
-I sat out here with my morning coffee, an evening glass of wine and loved the sea breezes wafting in my room.
+I sat out here with my morning coffee, an evening glass of wine, and loved the sea breezes wafting into my room.
 There was a table with two chairs and a soaking tub.
-I didn’t test out the latter but I wished I’d enjoyed a soak with a view of the yachts.
+I didn’t test out the latter, but I wished I’d enjoyed a soak with a view of the yachts.

 Rooftop Pool Aquadeck